EvanBalster/cpp-property-accessors/README.md

 // Make Rect-type properties work more like the real thing. namespace property_access
 {
-    template<typename GetSet_t> struct mimic<Rect, GetSet_t>
+    template<typename GetSet_t> struct members<Rect, GetSet_t>
     {
         union
         {
-            // This variable is required in any specialization of property_access::mimic.
+            // This variable is required in any specialization of property_access::members.
             GetSet_t _property_getset;

             // These accessors automatically extend proxy or value access to Rect's members.